d-002/goldenETA/README.md

 - display consistency overall and this session in menu
 - when no runs have been made in a room in the path, do not estimate anything (and add a message)
 - confirm dialogue when resetting consistency, or path stats

+Enhancements:
+- Toggle for whether to restart the chapter when starting runs

 ## Logic:
 ### Estimated remaining time: